pythagoras-dev/Pythagoras/README.md

 Planet-scale distributed computing in Python.

-!!!
-RESEARCH PREVIEW !!!
+**!!!
+RESEARCH PREVIEW !!!**

 ## What is it?

-`Pythagoras` is an easy-to-use framework for cost-efficient massive algorithm parallelization in Python.
+`Pythagoras` is a super-scalable, low-maintenance framework for massive algorithm parallelization in Python.
 It simplifies and accelerates data science, machine learning, and AI workflows.

 Pythagoras offers:

-* seamless parallel execution of Python code, locally or in diverse distributed environments of virtually any scale;
+* seamless parallel execution of Python code, locally or in heterogeneous distributed environments of virtually any scale;
 * ubiquitous caching for intermediate program states, with intelligent data and code change tracking;
 * simple and budget-friendly orchestration backend.

+Pythagoras excels at optimizing complex, long-running, resource-demanding computations.
+It’s not the optimal choice for real-time, latency-sensitive workflows.

 ## Usage

+Pythagoras elevates two popular techniques — memoization and parallelization — to a global scale and then fuses them, unlocking performance and scalability that were previously out of reach.

 * `Introduction to Pythagoras` notebook: https://colab.research.google.com/drive/117rAtaWxjfSubzGx0shgqNjONY3E5jgd